asyakap/Parks.Solution/README.md

 GET http://localhost:5000/api/parks?name=Olympic
 ```

-The following query will return the second page, with 2 parks on it:
+As a part of the further exploration, pagination was implemented in this project.
+All parks entries were broken down into pages with 2 parks on each page.
+The following query will return the second page with 2 parks on it:

 ```
 GET http://localhost:5000/api/parks/page/2